Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

 -
 -

-Now a question can arise, Why swift does not support class level multiple inheritance?
+Now, a question can arise, Why swift does not support class level multiple inheritance?

 For answer that question, let's look at hybrid inheritance of C++.
 ![Hybrid Inheritance](HybridInheritance_3.png)